KripkesBeard/KripkesBeard.github.io/index.md

 This is a textbook meant to introduce philosophers, linguists, and foundationally inclined mathematicians to functional and logic programming with applications to their fields.
 First Prolog is introduced, culminating with a modal tableaux theorem prover.
-Next, Scheme is introduced, with applications aimed towards understanding referntial transparency quotation, self reference, the halting problem, and fixed points.
-Finally, Haskell is introduced and used as a metalanguage to embed fragments of English so as to execute a computational formal semantics system.
+Next, Scheme is introduced, with applications aimed towards understanding referential transparency, quotation and quasiquotation, self reference, the halting problem, and fixed points.
+Finally, Haskell is introduced and used as a metalanguage to embed fragments of English in order to execute a computational formal semantic system.
 Each project has a full implementation on github.